 Bettane & Desseauve

-Rated estate (2024 guide) 3 stars (High-quality production, setting the standard in its sector)
+Rated estate (2024 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

 Agnès Hocquard-Henry runs her estate with the philosophy of producing small quantities of high-quality wine.
-On her 14 hectares, she crafts elegant wines that reflect the terroir, occasionally venturing off the beaten path to create original micro-cuvées.
+On her 14 hectares, she crafts elegant wines that reflect the terroir, sometimes venturing off the beaten path to create original micro-cuvées.
 The reds, rosés, and whites are beautifully crafted, but the most surprising is the en-sol cuvée, produced in tiny quantities with Elisabetta Foradori, the leading authority on amphora wines in Italy.
 Here, the Mourvèdre expresses a surprising suppleness and finesse—vibrant and stripped of all artifice.
 We loved it!

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France